tuhinmallick/templates/README.md

-# templates
+# Haystack Pipeline templates
-Usable templates for your work.
+Example pipelines for the most popular use cases from our community incl. some typical models & parameters.

-Data - sample data sets
+They can help you to:
-Pipelines - sample pipeline yaml definitions
+- get started very quickly with a demo pipeline
-Notebooks - sample Jupyter notebooks
+- have a good baseline for further experiments